interactive32/TwoCheckout-DuckSell-Plugin/README.md

 # 2Checkout DuckSell Plugin
-2Checkout payment gateway integration for DuckSell

-## Quick Introduction
 [DuckSell](http://www.ducksell.com) allows you to sell your digital products on your own website and deliver them securely to your customers.
 You can easily sell various types of downloads.
 For example: pdf, ebook, program, template, photo, music, video, audio, mp3 etc.

+## Quick Introduction
+Fully automate the process of selling, authorizing and delivering digital products.
+2Checkout integration makes selling as simple as placing a product on your own website, blog, forum posts, Facebook pages, tweets - anywhere you can paste HTML or make a link.

 ## Installation
 - ssh to your server